-There are two degrees of official warnings: CHUI and HANSOKU CHUI is given, up to three times, for smaller infractions that do not diminish the other competitor's chances of winning. is given for more serious infractions that reduces the other competitor's chances of winning, or to a competitor for any further infraction if three CHUI has already been given.
+There are two degrees of official warnings: CHUI and HANSOKU CHUI

+CHUI is given, up to three times, for smaller infractions that Warning do not diminish the other competitor's chances of winning.
+HANSOKU CHUI is given for more serious infractions that reduces the Warning of disqualification other competitor's chances of winning, or to a in the event of further competitor for any further infraction if three CHUI infractions has already been given.